pawsnewengland/paws-hugo/content/volunteer-info.md

 ## As the saying goes: Success starts at the top.

-#### PAWS has become one of the oldest and most reputable dog rescues in New England due to the leadership of two incredible humans who exemplify the power of volunteerism:
+#### PAWS has become one of the oldest and most reputable dog rescues in New England due to the leadership of these two incredible humans who exemplify the power of volunteerism:

 ![](/img/articles/kelly-1.svg)